cyruscsc/ai-notes/Large Language Models/Pre-Training/Unified Language Modelling.md

 ## Characteristics

 - Aims to combine the strengths of different modelling approaches
-- The model can handle both unidirectional and bidirectional [[attention]] patterns
+- The model can handle both unidirectional and bidirectional [[Attention]] patterns
 - Allows for more flexible [[pre-training]] and can potentially lead to models that perform well across a wider range of tasks